ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 * a database
 * a file storage

-To access information from the global configuration, you can utilize [Terraform remote state](https://www.terraform.io/docs/state/remote.html).
+To access information from the global configuration, you can utilize [Terraform remote state](https://www.terraform.io/docs/state/remote.html){: external}.
 It allows the reference of an existing Terraform state in read-only mode.
 This is a very useful construct to split your Terraform configuration in smaller pieces, leaving the responsibility of individual parts to different teams. [backend.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/per-environment/backend.tf){: external} contains the definition of the *global* remote state used to find the organization created earlier:

 ```sh
 data "terraform_remote_state" "global" {